francesco-innocenti/francesco-innocenti.github.io/_posts/2025-02-20-Infinite-Widths-Part-II-The-Neural-Tangent-Kernel.md

 ## Why does this matter?
 The NTK result went beyond the GP correspondence---which only considered the forward pass of infinite-width networks---by studying the training dynamics.
 It thus provided a crucial bridge between the much-better understood kernels and DNNs.

 However, as emphasised by [[2]](#2), the main limitation of the NTK is that the network barely learns in this regime, which does not seem to capture the behaviour of real, finite-width networks.
 Indeed, as mentioned above, any small departure from the above assumptions---different loss, large learning rates, weight regularisation, etc.---break away from this limit.
-More to the point, people found that these idealised networks have worse generalisation than their finite-width counterparts.
+More to the point, people found that these idealised networks have worse generalisation than their finite-width counterparts (e.g. see [[4]](#4) & [[5]](#5)).

 In the next post of this series, we will look at a more recent and influential parameterisation of DNNs which went beyond the NTK and effectively "put the learning back" into the infinite-width limit.